Iovance Biotherapeutics to Present at Upcoming Conferences

-/EIN News/ -- SAN CARLOS, Calif., April 24, 2023 (GLOBE NEWSWIRE) -- Iovance Biotherapeutics, Inc. (NASDAQ: IOVA), a late-stage biotechnology company developing novel T cell-based cancer immunotherapies, today announced that senior leadership plans to present at the following conferences:
+SAN CARLOS, Calif., April 24, 2023 (GLOBE NEWSWIRE) -- Iovance Biotherapeutics, Inc. IOVA, a late-stage biotechnology company developing novel T cell-based cancer immunotherapies, today announced that senior leadership plans to present at the following conferences:

 The live and archived webcasts will be available at https://ir.iovance.com/news-events/events-presentations.